-What they often don’t realise is that organisation realignment to the strategy is not a one off event.
-In fact, it’s a crucial ongoing process that’s key to labour effectiveness and costs.
+What they often don’t realize is that organization realignment to the strategy is not a one off event.
+In fact, it’s a crucial ongoing process that’s key to labor effectiveness and costs.
 And underlying this entire process?
 Strategic workforce planning.

 So what is workforce planning?

 In practice there are three broad levels, each with a different purpose, time horizon and approach.

 Scheduling for the next day, week or month, e.g. staff rostering and project allocation.

 Workforce sizing and budgeting, projecting forward from the current base using scaling and seasonality factors for the coming months, quarters or year.
 This is a continuous outlook, often in monthly steps.